iplaydatguitar/PetRace/README.md

 ## 2. Programming Exercise

 My son wants a fish.
 Not just any fish.
-A shark.
+A lionfish.
 Sigh.
 Extend the Pet class to support fish.

 ### Instructions
 1. Create an `exercise2` branch from `main`, which should contain the changes from the first exercise